 Let’s say that Martin is now looking at a PSLF-qualifying job earning $225,000 and still owes $325,000.
 He decided to use up his forbearance in residency rather than make payments, so he still has 10 years to go (this is a big mistake we’ll review in a little bit).

 Martin uses PAYE while going for PSLF.
 It ends up costing only $210,080 to pay back $325,000 of loans.
 Refinancing would end up costing $196,000 more than the PSLF projection in this case.
 That’s a ton of money!

-Because half of doctors would be eligible for PSLF, it’s a very important program to take a look at.
-Now, had Martin started repayment during residency, these PSLF projections would be substantially lower because he’d have three years of payments based upon a much lower salary.
+This example demonstrates why PSLF is such an important program to look at.
+Now, had Martin started repayment during residency, these PSLF projections would be substantially lower because he’d have three years of payments based upon a much lower discretionary income.

 Should Martin take the PSLF job just to get his loans forgiven?
 Absolutely not!
 Taking the $300,000 private practice salary would pay him $75,000 more per year.
 That’s $750,000 in missed income over 10 years to save $196,000 in student loan payments, which would be a horrible tradeoff.
 The good news is that there’s a right repayment strategy for him depending on which career path would be more fulfilling to him.

 Check out our top PSLF tips to learn more best practices to save money.